-Easy and simple crispy deep fried snack recipe made with wheat, moong dal, and a blend of spices for lip-smacking taste.
+Easy and simple crispy deep-fried snack recipe made with wheat, moongdal, and a blend of spices for a lip-smacking taste.
 Unlike the maida or traditional farsi puri recipe, it is more crisp and thin in size but can be consumed for the same purpose.
-This crispy puri is typically used as an evening munching snack with a cup of tea but can also be used to make chaat recipes too.
+This crispy puri is typically used as an evening munching snack with a cup of tea but can also be used to make chaat recipes.
 Do try this!

 - Soak moong dal into hot water for 1-2 hrs or till it becomes soft.

-- Oil or ghee should be perfectly incorporating into flour, so flour should have a crumbly texture and hold shape between hands.
+- Oil or ghee should be perfect for incorporating into flour, so flour should have a crumbly texture and hold shape between hands.

-- Fry puri in small batches in a medium flame.
-Once deep-fried, store them in an airtight container for longer shelf life.
+- Fry puri in small batches on a medium flame.
+Once deep fried, store them in an airtight container for longer shelf life.

 - 2 cup wheat flour